Fleet GPS Tracking: How It Works and Why Every Business Needs It

 - Real-time tracking and trip history: Know where your vehicles are right now and where they were at 2 PM yesterday.

 - Idle time and driver behavior reporting: Review events like harsh braking, rapid acceleration, speeding, and idling so you can correct the habits that waste fuel and add wear to your vehicles.
+Good fleet management software can also analyze this information and generate reports for operational insights, while telematics data can integrate with vehicle diagnostics to add performance details.

 - An intuitive mobile app: Give on-the-move managers immediate answers from anywhere, without the complexity that leads teams to abandon a system.